-30We are very grateful to Viral Acharya and Philip Schnabl for sharing their data with us.
+35We are very grateful to Viral Acharya and Philip Schnabl for sharing their data with us.
 Their dataset consists in the following countries: Australia, Austria, Belgium, Canada, Denmark, Frechh, Germany, Italy, Japan, Netherthelands, spain, Sweden, Switzerland, UK, USA.

-$^{^{31}}$ We are grateful to the authors for providing us with their data, whose construction is described in McGuire and von Peter (2009).
+36We are grateful to Patrick McGuire and Goetz von Peter for providing us with their data, whose construction is described in McGuire and von Peter (2009).
 The group-level estimates are constructed by aggregating banks' global balance sheets into a consolidated whole, and then calculating funding risk on this aggregated balance sheet.
 The office-level estimates are constructed by calculating funding risk at the office location level, and then aggregating the series up across office locations for each banking system.
 By construction, the office level estimates should at least be as large as the corresponding group level.